voxeet/comms-sdk-dotnet/docs/documentation/unity/visualscripting/nodes.md

 ---
 ### Set Remote Player Position

-Set the remote participant's spatial audio position for the local participant.
-This is only applicable when the spatial audio style was set as `individual` in the Spatial Conference node where each client needs to inform the server how they would like the platform to render the remote participant's audio for them.
+Sets the remote participant's spatial audio position for the local participant.
+This is only applicable when the spatial audio style is set as `individual` in the Spatial Conference node.
+The individual style requires each client to inform the server how they would like the platform to render the remote participant's audio for them.
 <div style="text-align:left">
     <img style="padding:25px 0" src="~/images/nodes/remote-position.png" width="250px">
 </div>